Home/Meats/Goat Liver

 Instructions

 2. 2.
-Sear the liver for about 3-4 minutes on each side until browned and cooked through.
+Heat a skillet over medium heat and cook the marinated goat liver for about 3-4 minutes on each side until browned and cooked through.

 Ingredients